pragmint/open-practices/templates/new-practice.md

 ```
 High-level description of practice.

-Start with a simple 1 sentence definition of the practice.
-Then briefly explain the subtleties of the practice to help the reader get a better idea of the proposed practice.
-End with a brief description of the potential benefits of the practice.
+This should include three things: a simple definintion of the practice, a brief explanation of its subtleties, and a concise summary of potential benefits of using the practice.

 Try to keep the text brief, relatable, and motivational.
 Our audience wants a quick read.
 The writing style should be conversational, not academic; the details should be higher level (think overview or summary), not too technical.
 ```